maxime-dore/Education-Experience/README.md

  ## Technical requirements.

- All the libraries required for these modules are listed in the `requirements.txt`
+ All the libraries required to execute the notebooks are listed in the `requirements.txt` file.

- To build a functional environment in pandas execute the following lines:
+ Thus, it is recommended to build a new functional environment.
+To do so, execute the following lines:

  ```
 conda create -n AIF python=3.8